Statement from the Chief Medical Officer of Health

-- Your primary care provider - you should call your primary care provider and they will provide virtual assessment by phone or other technology.
+- Your primary care provider - call your primary care provider for a virtual assessment by phone or other technology.
 You should not book an in-person visit for COVID-19 assessment without first having a virtual assessment.

 If you require an in-person health assessment, you will be referred to an appropriate location for in-person health assessment.
 Only people with COVID-19 symptoms will be tested.

 I want to remind all Ontarians that there are important actions that they should be taking every day in order to protect your health.
 These include:

 - wash your hands often with soap and water or alcohol-based hand sanitizer

 - avoid touching your eyes, nose or mouth

 - avoid contact with people who are sick